flink-extended/ai-flow/docs/content/workflow_development/tutorial.md

 As you can see, it is just a python program using pandas library without any mystery.

-Next, we show  a code example of flink processors:
+Next, we show an example of Flink processors:

 ```python
 class Predictor(flink.FlinkPythonProcessor):